jamescowie/composer-patcher/README.md

 There are two types of patches:
 - type **"patch"** - generic patch/diff files, applied using the patch tool;
 - type **"shell"** - official Magento shell patches, which are able to apply and/or revert themselves and are self-contained.

 If no type is declared, **"patch"** is assumed.
-If you have such a patch type declared, you **must** set the **"magento-root-dir"** extra config, pointing to the Mage root folder.
+If you have such a patch type declared, you **must** set the **"magento-root-dir"** extra config, pointing to the Mage root folder, or else it will fail with an error.

 "Shell" patches will be copied in the Mage root (set by the **"magento-root-dir"** extra config), triggered, then removed.